-Of course the most famous Christmas ghost story is Charles Dickens’ A Christmas Carol, and that has become a beloved classic.
-If Dickens had never written another word, he would be famous for that alone.
+Far and away, the most famous Christmas ghost story is, of course, Charles Dickens’ A Christmas Carol and if Dickens had never written another word, he would be famous for that story alone.

-Ironically, however, there is a strong possibility that Dickens himself is a Christmas ghost.
-How and why he may be is a curious tale unto itself.
-Five days after his death, he appeared at a séance in America and the old boy’s shade has been reappearing ever since.
+Ironically, there is a strong possibility that Dickens himself is a Christmas ghost.
+How and why he may be himself a Christmas Spirit is a curious tale unto itself.

-It is said that at Christmastime, the shade of the great author returns to his home in Rochester and walks again amongst the living, like old Marley in his famous tale.
+It is said that, at Christmastide, the shade of the great author returns to his home in Rochester and walks again among the living, like old Marley in his famous tale.
 People passing by the former home have sworn to have seen a ghostly gent dressed in antique dress walking past it.